-Due to COVID, visitors will only be permitted with an appointment.
-A Photo ID will still be required to enter the building, as well as a temperature check and screener questions.
+A Photo ID will still be required to enter the building.
+Office staff will have to check everyone in at the front office, and often compare your ID to our emergency cards.
 This can be a very time-consuming process but clearly worth the effort, and we ask for your patience and cooperation in advance.

-Due to COVID, we will not be able to have volunteers.
-When we are able to return to having volunteers in the classrooms, volunteers will be screened and must be scheduled by the teachers in advance.
+Volunteers for the classrooms must still be screened and must be scheduled by the teachers in advance.
 Knox County Schools has a process for background checks for volunteers in the schools that is required.
+Please, no "drop-in" volunteering, as it would require the office to interrupt the teacher to approve a visit.